Quicr/laps/docs/relay-protocol.md

         name_hash(8),           // Hash of name
     }

-}
+    parameters(variable)        // Raw MOQT encoded parameters bytes }
 ```

-#### Announce Information Withdraw Message
+#### Publish Information Withdraw Message

-Announce withdraw happens with MOQT client unannounces.
+Publish withdraw happens with MOQT client unannounces and unpublish.
 This will trigger a withdraw
-of the announce information.
+of the publish information.

 ```
-ANNOUNCE_INFO_WD {
+PUBLISH_INFO_WD {
     COMMON_HEADER,

+    sequence(2),                // Advertisement sequence number, supporting wrapping
+                                //   Only the source node increments this.

     source_node_id(8),          // Source node that originated this track_full_name_hash {